michael2012z/BitBible/markdown/KJV/files/Isa.md

 20. Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.

-21. For, behold, the Lord cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.blood: Heb. bloods
+21. For, behold, the Lord cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.

 ## Isaiah 27

-1. In that day the Lord with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.piercing: or, crossing like a bar
+1. In that day the Lord with his sore and great and strong sword shall punish leviathan the piercing serpent, even leviathan that crooked serpent; and he shall slay the dragon that is in the sea.

 2. In that day sing ye unto her, A vineyard of red wine.

 3. I the Lord do keep it; I will water it every moment: lest any hurt it, I will keep it night and day.

 4. Fury is not in me: who would set the briers and thorns against me in battle?
-I would go through them, I would burn them together.go…: or, march against
+I would go through them, I would burn them together.

 5. Or let him take hold of my strength, that he may make peace with me; and he shall make peace with me.

 6. He shall cause them that come of Jacob to take root: Israel shall blossom and bud, and fill the face of the world with fruit.

-7. Hath he smitten him, as he smote those that smote him? or is he slain according to the slaughter of them that are slain by him?as…: Heb. according to the stroke of
+7. Hath he smitten him, as he smote those that smote him? or is he slain according to the slaughter of them that are slain by him?

-8. In measure, when it shooteth forth, thou wilt debate with it: he stayeth his rough wind in the day of the east wind.it shooteth…: or, thou sendest it forthhe…: or, when he removeth it with
+8. In measure, when it shooteth forth, thou wilt debate with it: he stayeth his rough wind in the day of the east wind.

-9. By this therefore shall the iniquity of Jacob be purged; and this is all the fruit to take away his sin; when he maketh all the stones of the altar as chalkstones that are beaten in sunder, the groves and images shall not stand up.images: or, sun images
+9. By this therefore shall the iniquity of Jacob be purged; and this is all the fruit to take away his sin; when he maketh all the stones of the altar as chalkstones that are beaten in sunder, the groves and images shall not stand up.

 10. Yet the defenced city shall be desolate, and the habitation forsaken, and left like a wilderness: there shall the calf feed, and there shall he lie down, and consume the branches thereof.